Air Canada to suspend flights on 30 domestic routes due to pandemic hit

 June 30 (Reuters) - Air Canada AC.TO said on Tuesday it would suspend flights on 30 domestic routes hit by persistent weak travel demand due to the COVID-19 pandemic.

-The carrier forecast third-quarter capacity would decline at least 75% from a year ago and warned that travel restrictions and border closures were dimming prospects for a near-to-mid- term recovery.
+Canada's largest carrier forecast third-quarter capacity would decline at least 75% from a year ago and warned that travel restrictions and border closures triggered by the pandemic were dimming prospects for a near- to mid-term recovery.

+The carrier's decision "will be very disappointing to the residents and communities affected by these service cuts," Canadian Minister of Transport Marc Garneau said in a statement.
+"We understand this will have an impact on many Canadians across the country."

-The company said it has reduced its workforce by about 20,000 employees, which represents more than 50% of its staff, and has permanently removed 79 aircraft from its fleet as it struggles with the fallout from the coronavirus outbreak.
+Air Canada said it has reduced its workforce by about 20,000 employees, which represents more than 50% of its staff, and has permanently removed 79 aircraft from its fleet.

 Air Canada added that it was closing eight stations at regional airports in Canada.